Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 </DATA-TYPE-MAPPING-SET>
 </ELEMENTS>
 </AR-PACKAGE>
+As mentioned before, the definition of an ImplementationDataType that corresponds to an ApplicationPrimitiveDataType of category STRING can be to some extent derived from the ApplicationPrimitiveDataType.swDataDefProps.swRecordLayout.

 [TPS_SWCT_01570] DataTypeMap is mandatory in the presence of ApplicationPrimitiveDataType.swDataDefProps.swRecordLayout (cid:100) The definition of a DataTypeMap is mandatory even if an ImplementationDataType has been derived from an ApplicationPrimitiveDataType that defines a SwRecordLayout. (cid:99)()

+One motivation for the existence of [TPS_SWCT_01570] is that the integrator of an AUTOSAR ECU may rightfully decide to take a different ImplementationDataType other than the one that has been generated on the basis of the SwRecordLayout.

 #@SECTION: 5.2.4.2 Application Composite Data Types
 #@CLASS: ApplicationArrayDataType
 #@CLASS: ApplicationCompositeDataType